 |Lost in Time and Space (2014) Kodakotype by Pants|

-The Question Why and I sat down to view with our traditional glass of cold Chardonnay and warm eggs Vladivostok and immediately realised we would be writing a very different post this year.
+The Question Why and I sat down to view with our traditional glass of cold Chardonnay and plate of warm eggs Vladivostok and immediately realised we would be writing a very different post this year.
 From the off, it was apparent that there would be no ostentatious frivolity.
 No mini-musicals, no being John Malkovich's Alaskan Malamute or whatever, no fantasies involving Alec Baldwin.
 In fact, not even an Alec Baldwin.
 (We don't think - we might have blinked.)
 And no Woody Allen.
 Definitely no Woody Allen.
 No off-message merchants of any kind.
 From the moment host Ellen DeGeneres took to the stage in what appeared to be nineteenth-century clergy clobber and parked herself in front of all those gold statues, it was clear that we were in the temple and about to partake of some serious evangelising - a hunch later confirmed by brother McConaughey's prayer of thanks for his Best Actor prize.

 The subdued designer drapery alone nearly sent us into a coma.
 Black on white.
 White on black.
 A fleeting flurry of turquoise.
 What we would have done for an emerald velvet jacket.
 Jared Leto almost made us smile with his burgundy bow tie and non-regulation hair but then he folded himself neatly back into the status quo with this emotional outburst,

 'To all the dreamers out there around the world watching this tonight in places like the Ukraine and Venezuela, I want to say we are here and as you struggle to… to make your dreams happen, to live the impossible… We’re thinking of you tonight.'